 Guidance on Coventry University’s PGR eligibility and application process can be found here.

-CBiS has a vibrant and collegiate cohort of around fifty PhD students, as well as twenty-five DBA Doctoral researchers.
+CBiS has a vibrant and collegiate cohort of around forty PhD students, as well as twenty-five DBA Doctoral researchers.
 If your research ideas fit with the themes above and you have an appropriate CV, you could join this community and work towards your doctorate.